-Whether you’re having a night off or you prefer to swerve the booze altogether, being sober in London doesn’t mean you can’t have fun.
+Whether you’re having a night off the sauce, or you prefer to swerve the booze altogether, being sober in London doesn’t mean you can’t have fun.
 These bars also cater to the non-drinkers for Dry January and beyond, and provide a great place to party, alcohol-free.
-So choose from buzzing bars that also specialise in alcohol-free cocktails, completely dry bars or pubs with a penchant for low-and-no beers.
-These zero-percent champions are 100 percent awesome.
+So choose from buzzing drinking holes that also specialise in alcohol-free cocktails, completely dry bars or pubs with a penchant for low-and-no beers.
+These zero-percent champions are 100 percent fantastic.

 15 great places to drink when you’re going alcohol-free

 If you’re the only one in the gang avoiding the spirits, stay in on the action here.
 The West Hampstead cocktail bars (a bright ground-floor spot and a dive bar below) get lively midweek, and thanks to a menu of saintly serves upstairs, you can swig cocktails like the rest of them.
 The Everlong (£5) is made from Everleaf, a bittersweet alcohol-free aperitif that adds serious depth to drinks.

 The mega-bling hotel bar may be famed for its Martinis, but you can still make it a place for one hell of a celebration when on the wagon.
 Mocktails – presented with just as much artistry as the hard stuff – include luxe ingredients, from salted cacao coconut water to red berry kombucha.